 If students feel able to do so, they can attempt to resolve the problem themselves by talking with the parties involved, or they can bring the problem to the attention of a faculty member they trust, and enlist that faculty member's help to resolve the problem.
 If the problem is more difficult to deal with, they can bring the problem to the attention of the Director of Graduate Studies, or the Equal Opportunity Officer, or the Chair, and enlist their help to resolve it.
 For more difficult problems, they can go to the University Ombudsman's office and enlist that office's help to resolve the problem; or, in the case of sexual misconduct, they can go to the SHARE office and enlist that office's help to resolve the problem.

-All members of the department, faculty and students alike, are committed to doing what's required to create and maintain an inclusive and respectful work environment at Princeton.
+All members of the department, faculty and students alike, are committed to doing what's necessary to create and maintain an inclusive and respectful work environment at Princeton.

 Diversity and Inclusivity